Wall Street Praises Bunge Limited (BG) After Recent Earnings Report

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BG starting from Dimopoulos Christos, who sale 2,000 shares at the price of $81.48 back on Mar 12.
-After this action, Dimopoulos Christos now owns 35,000 shares of Bunge Limited, valued at $162,962 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BG starting from CONTINENTAL GRAIN CO, who sale 103,676 shares at the price of $80.89 back on Mar 12.
+After this action, CONTINENTAL GRAIN CO now owns 3,381,204 shares of Bunge Limited, valued at $8,386,833 using the latest closing price.

 Stock Fundamentals for BG